-Oldways President Sara Baer-Sinnott (left) and Director of Food & Nutrition Strategies Cynthia Harriman (right) speak regularly at conferences and events around the world.
-Contact the Communications Manager, if you would like us to speak on food trends at your upcoming event.
+Oldways President Sara Baer-Sinnott (left), Director of Food & Nutrition Strategies Cynthia Harriman (center), and Kelly Toups, MLA, RD (right) speak regularly at conferences and events around the world.
+Contact the Oldways Media & PR Manager if you would like us to speak on food trends at your upcoming event.
 The topics below are just a sampling of possible speaking topics.

 Health through Heritage

 1. Pyramids vs. Plates: the Importance of Total Diet

 Although MyPlate provides a yardstick for making wise choices at individual meals, well-designed food pyramids continue to play a key role in putting those meals in the context of a healthy overall diet.
 We’ll share intriguing studies that document the importance of total diet, and detail the factors that make for a successful food pyramid, using Oldways’ well-known family of Health through Heritage pyramids as illustrations.

 2. Health through Heritage: A New Way to Inspire Better Eating Habits

 Our notion of comfort food stretches back much further than our own childhoods.
 Learning about the good foods that sustained our ancestors can turn healthy eating from a dreaded ordeal to a source of connection and personal pride.
 Drawing on Oldways’ two decades of work in promoting Health through Heritage, we’ll show how the “old ways” can change our relationship with food, now and in the future.